rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 ```

 Further specification of automatically fitting argument unpacking to the reference or mutability status of the parameters in the function being called would merit a separate RFC.

-## Unpacking Arguments for Macro Invocations

-Macros, callable with the `macro_name!(...)` syntax have been omitted from the scope of this proposal.
-The only reason for omission is the time concerns related to doing the due diligence researching the differences in design.
-For example, some macros (e.g. `println!`) accept an indefinite number of arguments.
-Unpacking tuples, tuple structs, and fixed-size arrays probably would make sense – after all, argument unpacking is only syntactic sugar for something that can be done already in the desugared form.
-Further design, meriting a separate RFC amending this one, is needed.

 ## Unpacking Structs with Named Fields as Arguments